hyzok-su/EasyTile/README.md

 How many results of transform can one parent socket has in total?
 We know one socket has 4 rotations and 2 flips as its a square.
 Notice here I call it "flip" rather than "mirror", because we care about the differnence in shape but not the mirror plane.
 So it's easy to get the number of 8.

 But is that true?
 Imagine that if we have a circle in a socket.
 No matter how we rotate and flip, the shape remains the same.
 So we have to know the law behind it.
-I notice that shapes can be categorized by its symmetric type, and it's highly relavent to the number of sub-sockets(some out of 8 have the same shape).
+I notice that shapes can be categorized by its symmetry type, and it's highly relavent to the number of sub-sockets(some out of 8 have the same shape).

+And also, the number of sub-sockets is relavent to how many symmetric axis at the square's centor the shape has.
+By this information, we can easily define differnet type of sockets without worring introducing repeated sockets when we transform a tile.